About Cypress JS

 • Examples, recipes, API reference, and community guides are available.

-In 2025, Cypress continues to rely on Chrome DevTools Protocol (CDP) for deep integration with the browser, bypassing the traditional WebDriver architecture (used by Selenium).
+In 2026, Cypress continues to rely on Chrome DevTools Protocol (CDP) for deep integration with the browser, bypassing the traditional WebDriver architecture (used by Selenium).
 This allows it to manipulate the DOM directly, making it faster and more deterministic for many front-end tests.
 You have the following stand-out features to use:

-• Run failed tests first, skip flaky specs intelligently
+• Run failed tests first, skip flaky specs intelligently.

-• Provides beta support for multi-tab testing with constraints
+• Provides beta support for multi-tab testing with constraints.

-• Expanded ecosystem for enterprise integrations, including GitHub Enterprise and SSO enhancements
+• Expanded ecosystem for enterprise integrations, including GitHub Enterprise and SSO enhancements.

-• Provides improved component testing for frameworks like Vue 3, React 18, and Angular 16
+• Provides improved component testing for frameworks like Vue 3, React 18, and Angular 16.

 Cypress still favors JavaScript or TypeScript for scripting and is tightly integrated with modern JS frameworks like React, Vue, Svelte, and Angular.
 BDD-style syntax with Cucumber is still supported via plugins, not natively.
 Read: Cucumber JS with Selenium: BDD framework in QA.